 In addition, Drake choruses have collaborated with a number of composers, poets, guest conductors, and other ensembles.
 Recent collaborations have included those with:

-Each year Drake’s choruses collaborate to perform a major choral/orchestral work with a faculty/student orchestra assembled for this concert and conducted by Aimee Beckmann-Collier, Director of Choral Studies.
+Each year Drake’s choruses collaborate to perform a major choral/orchestral work with a faculty/student orchestra assembled for this concert.

 Works performed recently include:

 Drake choirs also collaborate with the Des Moines Symphony, most recently in performances of the Beethoven Ninth Symphony, Mahler’s Second Symphony, and Mendelssohn’s A Mid-Summer Night’s Dream.